Sovereign AI & Agentic Government

 AI Assurance, Ethics & Auditable Governance

 Operationalise the latest Data Ethics Framework to build clear audit trails that mitigate public privacy fears.
-Align your department with responsible AI procurement guidelines, establishing rigorous validation mechanisms to monitor special category data while embedding organizational context directly into secure LLM deployments.
+Align your department with responsible AI procurement guidelines, establishing rigorous validation mechanisms to monitor special category data while embedding organisational context directly into secure LLM deployments.

 The Roadmap to Digital Sovereignty